schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/consulting.md

 - Provide the steps that you took to reproduce the issue, and any steps that you took to solve the issue
-- Zip and attach the SchemaCrawler debug logs, which can be obtained by running SchemaCrawler with an additional `-loglevel=ALL` command-line argument
+- Zip and attach the SchemaCrawler debug logs, which can be obtained by running SchemaCrawler with an additional `--log-level=ALL` command-line argument

 [Stack Overflow]: http://stackoverflow.com/search?q=schemacrawler+is%3Aquestion